 Other treatment is symptomatic and supportive.

-Currently, there is no curative therapy for individuals with CARD9 deficiency.
-Although bone marrow transplant (or peripheral blood stem cell transplant) has been suggested, as is recommended for other types of primary immunodeficiencies, the experience with transplant for CARD9 deficiency is currently unknown, as there are no published reports.
+Currently, there is no established curative therapy for individuals with CARD9 deficiency.
+Although bone marrow transplant (or peripheral blood stem cell transplant) has been suggested, as is recommended for other types of primary immunodeficiencies, the experience with transplant for CARD9 deficiency is currently limited to three reports, two of which were successful (these two were children who had ‘deep dermatophytosis’).
+Whether transplant can be successful for adolescents/adults with CARD9 deficiency, or fungal infections other than ‘deep dermatophytosis’, and the timing of such transplant, are not currently known.

 CARD9 deficiency seems to decrease the ability of monocytes/macrophages to produce a cytokine (hormone of the immune system) called “granulocyte-monocyte colony stimulating factor” (GM-CSF) in response to certain fungi.
-Because of this, GM-CSF (sargramostim) has been used to successfully treat patients with CARD9 deficiency who had recurrence of their Candida infection despite the appropriate antifungal therapy.
+Because of this, GM-CSF (sargramostim) has been used to successfully treat patients with CARD9 deficiency who had recurrence of their Candida infection despite surgical removal of the main fungal lesion and the appropriate antifungal therapy.
+However, in another patient (who did not have surgical removal of fungal lesion), GM-CSF treatment led to excessive inflammation.
 Another related cytokine, called “granulocyte colony stimulating factor” (or G-CSF), has also been successfully used in one patient with Candida infection of the brain/meninges.
 Both therapies appear to be well tolerated, although monitoring by a doctor is required.
 Both therapies were given at the same time as antifungal therapy.
 For both cytokine therapies, the optimal duration of therapy is not known.
 Whether GM-CSF or G-CSF can be used to successfully treat other fungal infections associated with CARD9 deficiency is unknown.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.